 We will not take bookings until 2 weeks before that weekend, when an email will be sent out with an invitation to book and information on the training.
 This makes it easier for us to manage the bookings.

-If you need to have your dog/s trained before those dates please contact Willie Marsh, from Woodville, at willymarsh@inspire.net.nz or 027 385 8191 to see what training he has planned.
+If you need to have your dog(s) trained before this date please contact Willie Marsh, from Woodville, at willymarsh@inspire.net.nz or 027 385 8191 to see what training he has planned elsewhere.

 Regards,